kolinwj/perfectnumbers/README.md

   - assertThrows
   - assertTimeouts

+-  Further enhancement of REST API,
+   - Helthcheck and monitoring
+   - Versioning
+   - Security(use JAX-RS Token Authorization)
--  Enhance REST API helthcheck and monitoring, versioning and security.
-Improve documentation(using swagger) to improve readability.
+   - Documentation(using swagger) to improve readability

-Specific to Apache CXF,
+-  Specific to Apache CXF,
    - Simplicity and code first approach of Apache CXF allows build robust java REST APIs in both SOA and Microservice architectures.
-Feasible to write lightweight standard APIs.
+Feasible to write lightweight standard java REST APIs without using framworks.
--  Recommend always follow best practice of Resources and URIs.
-In JAX-RS REST APIs resources are normally the nouns and coarse grained.
+   - In JAX-RS REST APIs resources are normally the nouns and coarse grained.
 Defining URIs should be descriptive, well structured and scoping information.
+Recommend always follow best practice of Resources and URIs.
    - Use Asynchronous client/server APIs to enhance the REST service throughput by non-blocking request handling.
 This would enhance the concurrency support when model operations are takes time.

 ## Limitations
 - Range of java long primitive to compute and find the next level of big prime numbers.
 Biginteger can be tried out for further attempt.